openl2m/openl2m/docs/feature_support.rst

   :sup:`3` AOS-CX SNMP minimal versions:
   VLAN edit/change - v10.12 (no name supported), Description edit - v10.09

+  :sup:`4` The Cisco SNMP implementation should support most 'regular' Catalyst style switches.
+This has been tested on Catalyst-2960 and Catalyst-4500 series devices.

+  :sup:`5` Cisco Small Business devices are tested on a single CBS350 (non-PoE) switch.
+  All features (except for PoE) are supported.

-  :sup:`4` Juniper's SNMP implementation on devices is Read-Only!
+  :sup:`6` Juniper's SNMP implementation on devices is Read-Only!

-  :sup:`5` The MikroTik driver has limited functionality.
+  :sup:`7` The MikroTik driver has limited functionality.
 MikroTik does not support VLANs over SNMP.
   This driver has only been tested on a single HexS (RB760iGS) device.